soumya1349/stepin_Hotel-management/1_Requirements/README.md

 ## ***4 W's and 1 H***
 ### Who
-Anyone who wants to book a Room or party hall in hotel.
+Anyone who wants to book a Room or party hall in hotel/resorts.
 ### What
 This project provides user interface to book more efficently with out actully visiting hotel.
 ### When